lower23/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 ---
 # CREATE TRIGGER (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-asdb-xxxx-xxx-md](../../includes/tsql-appliesto-ss2008-asdb-xxxx-xxx-md.md)]
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

 CREATE TABLE department(dept_no CHAR(4) NOT NULL PRIMARY KEY,
                         dept_name CHAR(25) NOT NULL,
                         location CHAR(30) NULL)
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

 CREATE TABLE employee  (emp_no INTEGER NOT NULL PRIMARY KEY,
                         emp_fname CHAR(20) NOT NULL,
                         emp_lname CHAR(20) NOT NULL,
                         dept_no CHAR(4) NULL,
 						salary money NULL,
 						CONSTRAINT foreign_emp FOREIGN KEY(dept_no) REFERENCES department(dept_no))
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

 CREATE TABLE project   (project_no CHAR(4) NOT NULL PRIMARY KEY,
                         project_name CHAR(15) NOT NULL,
                         budget FLOAT NULL)